team-dev-docs/devdocsprod-dev-docs/src/pages/_landing_page.md

 # Launch your Documents
 # with [Dev-Docs](https://dev-docs.io)

-## ++{style="text-align: left; "} We are a documentation platform that helps developers generate, query, and search documentation using AI.
+## ++{style=" "} We are a documentation platform that helps developers generate, query, and search documentation using AI.

 ++{card style=" white-space: normal; padding: 0px !important; padding-top: 2rem !important; width: 62.125rem; height: 7.625rem; display: inline-flex; flex-direction: column; align-items: flex-start; gap: 2.1875rem;" class="draggable-logo-grid integration-grid"}++

 ## Integrates with the tools you love